Children crafting

 Following successful completion of your Foundation Year you will:

-• Explore a range of contemporary topics relevant to working with children from birth to eight years and key to gaining employment in the early years sector.
-Early Childhood Studies draws on the domains of psychology, sociology, education and health and wellbeing.
+• Explore a range of contemporary topics relevant to working with children from birth to eight years.
+Drawing on the domains of psychology, sociology, human rights, education, and health and well-being, acquire skills to help you gain employment in the early years sector.

 • Gain practical experience through diverse placements in schools, nurseries, local authorities, third sector organisations, and the private sector.
 Contextualise your learning and build valuable employment relationships.

-• Benefit from additional training and qualifications to enhance your CV such as Outdoor Learning, Makaton and Paediatric First Aid.
+• Benefit from additional training and qualifications such as Outdoor Learning, Makaton and Paediatric First Aid to enhance your employment potential.

 What you will study